PRANK CALLS and the LAW

 How big are your plans?

-The bigger the buzz the greater the likelihood a getting sued if you didn't do everything the legal way.
-If you release a call that only a few die hard fans of prank calls hear then what is the likelihood of the call "victim" finding out about the calls, much less taking legal action if they were to find out.
+Lawyers will tell you that the bigger the "buzz" you get from your album release or other broadcast, the greater the likelihood of getting sued if you didn't do everything the legal way.
+If you release a call that only a few die hard fans of prank calls hear then what is the likelihood of the call "victim" finding out about the calls, much less taking legal action if they were to find out?
+Perhaps unlikely.
 But consider that things like YouTube videos can go viral.
-Even if you pull a video down then someone else might repost it.
-Eventually the "victim" might find out, perhaps through friends or relatives.
+Even if you pull a video down then someone else might repost it on Pirate Bay and elsewhere.
+Then you can't stop it.
+Eventually the "victim" might find out, perhaps through friends or young relatives.
 Lawyers will tell you that if you've been selling a lot of albums then that tends to make you more of a magnet for lawsuits.

 Bleep out identifiers!